Onedean/AttnTUL/README.md

 --grid_size xxx
 ```

+You can reproduce the results in the paper by fixing a random seed of 555

 # Notice

 More details and ablation experiments version will be updated later

-The original code of baseline compared in this article is as follows:
+The source code of some important baselines compared in this paper are as follows:

 + [TULER](https://github.com/gcooq/TUL)
 + [TULVAE](https://github.com/AI-World/IJCAI-TULVAE)
 + [DeepTUL](https://github.com/CodyMiao/DeepTUL)
 + [DPLink](https://github.com/vonfeng/DPLink)

-For historical reasons, some of the above codes have some problems.
-We will also release the latest pytorch version for the convenience of later researchers! :)

 # Reference